coopcycle/coopcycle-docs/en/restaurants/orders.md

 	When the rush mode is activated you no longer receive any orders, to continue receiving orders again, disable it.
 - **Manage products :**
 <br>
-	In this section, you can see a list of all the products that make up your card and the ability to disable each of them.
+	In this section, you can see a list of all the products that make up your catalog and the ability to disable each of them.
-	This function allows you to remove a product from the card visible to the customer, this can be useful if, for example, you are out of stock on an ingredient essential for preparing a dish.
+	Disabled products are not visible by the customer, this can be useful if, for example, you are out of stock on an ingredient essential for preparing a dish.
 	By default, all products are enabled.

 <br>